alban-read/M1-MICRO-FORTH/dumbint.md

 Words have access to values on the stack and access to global variables.

-Juggling the stack can be painful sometimes, it is nice to have somewhere else to keep temporaty values.
+Juggling the stack can be painful sometimes, it is nice to have somewhere else to keep temporary values.

 There are  8 locals _A .. _H available to a word while a word runs

-There is no sense in taking a local address.
+There is no sense in taking a locals address, it floats on a stack.
-So words are provided to read and write to them.
+So words are only provided to read and write to them.

 _A! and _A@ write/read from local A.